 Our interview partners did, however, stress that even when there is no political discourse about gender equality in R&I, there is a certain level of awareness of the topic.
-This is found among researchers who are involved in EU-funded projects and are gender aware (see also Bührer, Wroblewski 2019) and RPOs interested in obtaining the EU's HRS4R label and therefore have to develop gender equality plans.12 The interview partners stress the importance of addressing and supporting institutions which apply for the HRS4R label
+This is found among researchers who are involved in EU-funded projects and are gender aware (see also Bührer, Wroblewski 2019) and RPOs interested in obtaining the EU's HRS4R label and therefore have to develop gender equality plans.12 The interview partners stress the importance of addressing and supporting institutions which apply for the HRS4R label precisely because they have to develop such a plan.
+They assume that if more prestigious RPOs have gender equality plans in place, this might also trigger a bottom-up influence on the gender equality discourse at national level.
+In Slovakia, after a change in government, this bottom-up interest in combination with the upcoming GEP requirement for applicants in Horizon Europe led to a commitment at ministerial level to support universities developing a GEP.
+It is planned to provide support via

-The "Human Resources Strategy for Researchers" (HRS4R) supports RPOs and RFOs which implement the "European Charter for Researchers" and the "Code of Conduct for the Recruitment of Researchers" (both adopted by the EC in 2005) in their policies and practices.
+12 The "Human Resources Strategy for Researchers" (HRS4R) supports RPOs and RFOs which implement the "European Charter for Researchers" and the "Code of Conduct for the Recruitment of Researchers" (both adopted by the EC in 2005) in their policies and practices.
 The implementation of the HRS4R strategy renders such institutions more attractive to researchers looking for a new destination.
 Since January 2017, a new, more demanding procedure has been in place, in which institutions have to apply to the EC for HRS4R recognition.
 A key point in this procedure is the need for institutions to make progress towards the principles of open, transparent, merit-based recruitment (OTM-R) which should ensure equal opportunities for all candidates.